vigilance91/solidarity/README.md

 These include:

-### /interfaces/

-External interfaces for use by other contracts.

-* iSecrets - generaic interface for arbitrary secrets
-* iOwnableSecrets - generaic interface for secrets, which can be owned by an external address
-* iCompound - interface for a contract which support compounding of asset values
-*

-### /libraries/
+### [solidarity/libraries/][7]

-Convenience libraries for use with various data-types, structs and/or contracts to extend their functionality.
+Convenience libraries for use with built-in data types to extend their functionality, usable in almost every project.

 This directory generally contains code for:

-* Logic - convenience library for logical operations for operators such as ==, !=, >, <, >=, <=
+* Logic - convenience libraries for logical operations for operators such as ==, !=, >, <, >=, <=
-* Math - arithmetic operation library for overloads, +, -, *, \/, %, etc, of various data types with appropriate sanity checks, usually based on Logic
+* Math - arithmetic and/or bitwise operation libraries for overloads, +, -, *, \/, %, etc, of various data types with appropriate sanity checks, usually based on Logic
-* Constraints - constrain the state of the EVM based on various conditions, such as those defined in Logic or Math libraries
+* Constraints - libraries which constrains the state of the EVM based on various conditions, such as those defined in Logic or Math libraries
 * utils - utility functions which do not fit into any of the previous categories

+### [solidarity/EIP/][8]

+Ethereum Improvement Proposals, contracts for EIPs currently in the final or draft phase, under discussion and on track for adoption as a standard ERC including:

+* EIP-1066 Status Codes
+* EIP-801 Canaray
+* EIP-2135 Consumable
+* EIP-2535 Diamond
+* etc

+### [solidarity/ERC/][9]

+Standardized ERC (Ethereum Request for Comments) contracts, including:

+* ERC-165 Interface Support
+* ERC-173 Ownership
+* ERC-1820 Interface Registry contract
+* ERC-926 Address Metadata Registry
+* ERC-20 Fungible Token Standard
+* ERC-721 Non-Fungible Token Standard
+* ERC-1155 Fungible/Non-Fungible Token Standard

-### /contracts/
+### [solidarity/contracts/][10]

-Common smart contracts (usually using libraries and implementing interfaces as appropriate), for such as:

-* secrets - secrets known only to the address owner, which can be used for identity verification or for other applications
+Solidarity specific implementations of Common Abstract Base Contracts (ABCs) and fully realized smart contracts, which commonly use libraries from */libraries* and implement or extend appropriate interfaces, for easy use during development, such as:

+* token - implementations for ERC Standard (and some non-standard extensions) Token contracts, including Fixed or Dynamic SUpply ERC20 tokens, ERC-721 Tokens and ERC-11155 tokens
+* accessControl - implementations for various permissions based contracts, including assignable roles
-* Finance - performaing financial transactions, such as deposit, withdraw and transaction between addresses
+* finance - performaing financial transactions, such as deposit, withdraw and transaction between addresses
-* mint -
+* presets - Ready to use standardized Token Mints
 * democracy - decentralized democratization
 * proxy - proxies of other contracts
+* etc

 ### /contracts/finance/

-Common contracts related to finance
+Common contracts related to financial operations

 * SafePayable.sol - trivial contract for safely performing payment operations
 * Compound.sol - library for calculating compound interest

-### /contracts/secrets/

-Contracts for storing arbitrary secure secrets on the blockchain

-* HashedSecretMap - a library for common operations performed on mapping of bytes32 hashes to Secrets
-* AddressSecretMap - a library for common operations performed on mapping of addresses to Secrets, for holding private account information
-* OwnableSecrets - a base contract which contains a HashedSecretMap for holding secrets for the owner and/or administrators of a contract, with and AddressSecretMap for holding registered user secrets
-* ExternalOwnableSecrets - fully realized external interface for OwnableSecretsMap contract, can be used directly in projects source or proxied (using OwnableSecretsProxy) from:
-    * 0x0000 on the mainnet
-    * 0x0000 on the Rinkeby testnet
-    * 0x000 on the Ropsten test network or
-    * 0x0000 on the Kovan test network

-### /contracts/mints/
+### /contracts/presets/

-Fully realized contracts derived from [OpenZeppelin][4]'s Token Mint types (including ERC20, ERC721, ERC777 and ERC1155), which also inherit from the Gas Station Network (reducing overall gas expenditures of transaction execution)
+Fully realized contracts derived from 's Token Mint types (including ERC20, ERC721, ERC777 and ERC1155), which also inherit from the Gas Station Network (reducing overall gas expenditures of transaction execution)

-### /contracts/finance/payment/
+### /contracts/token/

-Stand alone contracts deriving from [OpenZeppelin][4]'s payment classes for fully realized uni-directional, bi-directional and other payment channel types, which support escrow behaviour and other similar functionality, directed and facilitating the exchange of value or assets between a producer and consumer(s)
+ERC compliant Token StandardsStand alone contracts deriving from [OpenZeppelin][4]'s payment classes for fully realized uni-directional, bi-directional and other payment channel types, which support escrow behaviour and other similar functionality, directed and facilitating the exchange of value or assets between a producer and consumer(s)

-### /contracts/finance/auction/

-Extending payment and secrets contracts for fully realized, secure Auctions and Auction Houses, where users can freely exchange assets using various auction style contracts, without the need for an external 3rd-party exchange, such as binance or coinbase

 ### /contracts/democracy/